How Distributed Computing Works

 • Send analyzed data back to the administrative server in exchange for new data

-Shared computing systems have a relatively narrow use.
+Distributed computing has a relatively narrow use.
 They're great for solving big computational problems that scientists can break down into smaller sections.
 If breaking the problem into smaller chunks is particularly simple, it's called an embarrassingly parallel problem.

 For small computational problems or problems that aren't easy to break up, shared computing systems are less useful.
 The whole point of the system is to decrease the amount of time it takes to finish complex calculations.
 It won't necessarily increase the speed of simple calculations across the network.

-What are the different parts of a shared computing system?
+What are the different parts of a distributed computing system?
 Keep reading to find out.

 Advertisement

-Unlike grid computing systems -- which in theory can have as many network interface points as there are users -- a shared computing system usually only has a few points of control.
+Unlike grid computing systems — which in theory can have as many network interface points as there are users — a distributed computing system usually only has a few points of control.
 That's because most shared computing systems have specific purposes and aren't general utilities.

 Advertisement